Power struggle leaves U.N. rights body without leader | Politics

 The infighting points to a high-stakes game where powers are seeking to pre-emptively counter future influence of the United States, which could rejoin the body under President-elect Joe Biden, Marc Limon of the Universal Rights Group think-tank said.
 "Neither China nor Russia want a human rights-friendly country to hold the presidency in a year where the U.S. will probably re-engage with the council," he said.

 Russia, China and Saudi Arabia -- sometimes acting through proxies -- have opposed the selection of Fiji's ambassador, Nazhat Shameem Khan, or thrown their weight behind other last-minute candidates, observers and two diplomats said.
-"It's understood that Saudi Arabia, China and Russia were all supportive of a Bahraini candidacy and opposed to a Fijian candidacy," said Phil Lynch, director of the International Service for Human Rights, citing Fiji's record on rights in the Council where Khan, council vice president until December, backed probes into abuses in Belarus and Yemen last year.
+"It's understood that Saudi Arabia, China and Russia were all supportive of a Bahraini candidacy and opposed to a Fijian candidacy," said Phil Lynch, director of the International Service for Human Rights, citing Fiji's record, with Khan backing probes into abuses in Belarus and Yemen last year.

+The NGO is accredited to the council and takes part in debates.
+A Chinese diplomat said on Friday he would be "happy to see any of these candidates as president".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)